[HISTORY: Adopted by the Town Board of the Town of Mamaroneck 2-26-2003 by L.L. No. 6-2003. Amendments noted where applicable.]

 Field measurements to verify the size and location of the impacted wetland area and the restored/replacement wetland area;

 The date of completion of the work or restoration/replacement; and

 Field verification of the structural details, best management practices, mitigation measures, and vegetative, hydrologic and soils criteria specified in the permit and/or mitigation plan.

-The Director of Building or his or her designee shall be the enforcement officer for this chapter.
+The Building Inspector or the Director of Building Code Enforcement and Land Use Administration or either's designated representative shall be the enforcement officer for this chapter.
 No work or activity subject to review under this chapter shall be commenced or undertaken until a wetlands permit has been approved by the Planning Board.
 The Town of Mamaroneck is specifically empowered to seek injunctive relief restraining any violation or threatened violation of any provisions of this chapter and/or compel the restoration of the affected wetland, watercourse or wetland/watercourse buffer to its condition prior to the violation of the provisions of this chapter.

 Civil sanctions.
 Any person who violates any of the provisions of this chapter, including any requirement with regard to a wetlands permit, shall be liable for a civil penalty of not more than $3,000 for every such violation.
 Each consecutive day of violation will be considered a separate offense.
 Such civil penalty may be released or compromised by the approving authority.

 Injunctive relief.
 The approving authority shall have power, following a hearing, to direct the violator to restore the affected wetland to its condition prior to the violation.